 Review any installed third-party apps for compatibility with the new ownCloud release.
 Ensure that they are all disabled before beginning the upgrade.
-Third party apps are all apps that are not distributed by ownCloud or not listed in Supported Apps in ownCloud.
+Third party apps are all apps that are not distributed by ownCloud

 1. Disable via Command Line